 Dr Maria Grazia Imperiale

-- Lecturer in Adult Education, Associate Tutor (School of Education)
+- Lecturer in Adult Education (School of Education)

 I hold a PhD in Language Education (University of Glasgow), and my doctoral research looked at intercultural language education in the context of siege of the Gaza Strip (Palestine).
 I hold a MA (Hons) in Applied Linguistics and Intercultural Communication (University for Foreigners of Siena, Italy), and a BA (Hons) in Linguistic and Intercultural Mediation (University for Foreigners of Siena).
 I am CELTA certified (Pass A).